trOOnies/trOOnies/README.md

 Hello there!
 Welcome to my GitHub page.
-*(Last updated: November 2024.)*
+*(Last updated: August 2025.)*

 ## Background

 - 🌎 I'm a Data Scientist from Argentina [he/him].
 I'm in my late 20s.
 - 👨‍🎓 I am actually an [Industrial Engineer](https://www.itba.edu.ar/en/undergraduate-courses/industrial-engineering/) with a greater orientation on Business than a typical IE degree.
 I graduated from Buenos Aires' [ITBA](https://www.itba.edu.ar/en/) (5-year-long degree, equivalent to a BEng & MEng).
 - 🐍 I code in Python.
-I regularly use Google Cloud Platform for MLE, and I also worked with AWS SageMaker.
-At the moment I'm maining FastAPI, LangChain and Gradio.
+I used Google Cloud Platform for MLE, and I also worked with AWS SageMaker.
+At the moment I'm maining Azure OpenAI API with the Python SDK.
-- 🔨 Other tools I used: Docker, MLflow, Dagster, Airbyte + dbt, Jenkins, Airflow.
+- 🔨 Other tools I used: FastAPI, Langchain, Gradio, Docker, MLflow, Dagster, Airbyte + dbt, Jenkins, Airflow.
 - 💼 Work experience _(more recent first)_
-  - **IT Patagonia**: AI Engineer / Data Scientist for IT Patagonia's clients.
+  - **IT Patagonia**: Data Scientist for IT Patagonia's client, **Bank of Galicia** (Argentina).
-  - **DataArt**: AI&ML Engineer for DataArt's clients.
+  - **DataArt**: AI & ML Engineer for DataArt's clients.
+Used GCP.
   - **La Nacion Media Group**: I developed and deployed different ML models for the MG's website, and built the code and service base we used for MLOps from the ground up on GCP.
 I regularly took a proactive approach on the future projects' pipeline and hiring interviews.
   - **Santander (Bank) Technology**: Information extraction from document files.
 Used AWS, GitLab and OCP.
   - **Accenture**: Business Data Scientist.
 I participated on a different project every 3 to 5 months.
-- 📚 I like to learn a wide range of topics on ML, but I sometimes like to learn other things like front-end or -actual- languages.
+- 📚 I like to learn a wide range of topics on ML and LLMs, but I sometimes like to learn other things like front-end or -actual- languages.
 - 🎌 I speak many languages:
   - 🇪🇦 Native Spanish
   - 🇬🇧 C1 British English (Certified)
-  - 🇮🇹 B1 Italian (Course)
+  - 🇮🇹 B2 Italian (Dante Alighieri Association's Course)
   - 🇨🇳 A1 Mandarin Chinese (Certified)

 If you are interested in connecting via LinkedIn, send me a PM!